serenawangCU/FilledApp/README.md

 ### Additional Information
 ### please use the zip version for ios xworkspace and xproject.
 ### Already existed users: username and password are both 1,2,..6 (6 usres).
-Everytime a user log in, random 5 users are pulled from the data base.
+Everytime a user log in/ sign up, random 5 users are pulled from the data base.
 Right now they are all blank, but if user change information, next time the user appearance will be changed.

 ### iOS